kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

     !!!note ""
         - You can explicitly denote the order using a number between 1-1000
         - The smaller the order, the rule will be evaluated first.
-All Ingresses without explicit order setting get order value as 0
+All Ingresses without an explicit order setting get order value as 0
-        - By default the rule order between Ingresses within IngressGroup are determined by the lexical order of Ingress’s namespace/name.
+        - By default the rule order between Ingresses within IngressGroup is determined by the lexical order of Ingress’s namespace/name.

     !!!warning ""
         You may not have duplicate group order explicitly defined for Ingresses within IngressGroup.